 Foreign investment and the internet industry in China are highly regulated by the PRC government, and numerous regulatory authorities of the central PRC government are empowered to issue and implement regulations governing various aspects of the internet industry.
 See "Item 4.B.
 Information on the Company-Business Overview-Regulation-Regulations Relating to Foreign Investments in Value-Added Telecommunications Businesses."
 Our PRC subsidiaries and our consolidated affiliated entities are required to obtain and maintain certain assets relevant to their businesses as well as applicable licenses or approvals from different regulatory authorities in order to provide their current services.
 These assets and licenses are essential to the operation of our business and are generally subject to annual review by the relevant government authorities.
 Furthermore, our PRC subsidiaries and our consolidated affiliated entities may be required to obtain additional licenses.
-For instance, as we have launched various internet finance businesses, we are required to obtain and hold various licenses, permits, or approvals that are required for the provision of those internet finance services, and we may be required to obtain additional licenses, permits, or approvals in case we further expand our internet finance businesses in the future.
-See "Item 4.B.
-Information on the Company-Business Overview-Regulation-Regulations Relating to Internet finance."
+For instance, as we have launched various internet finance businesses, we are required to obtain and hold various licenses, permits, or approvals that are required for the provision of those internet finance services, and we may be required to obtain additional licenses, permits, or approvals in case we further expand our internet finance."
 However, we cannot assure you that we will obtain such licenses, permits, or approvals, our continued business operations in the internet industry may subject it to various penalties, such as confiscation of illegal net revenue, fines, and the discontinuation or restriction of our operations.
 Any such disruption in the business operations of our consolidated affiliated entities will materially and adversely affect our business, financial condition, and results of operations.